PatrykPawlowicz/Arduino/README.md

 # Arduino
  Weather station
-My first project on Arduino.
+- my first project on Arduino.
 The station measures humidity, pressure, air temperature and tests air pollution
 ## Requirements and technologies
 * You should download the free Arduino program.
 Download the libraries listed below.
 After installing it, select the appropriate model of your arduino and upload the code.